BerkanMarasli/BM-Notes/SQLite.md

 | IN (...)     | String exists in a list                                      | col_name IN ("A", "B", "C")                                  |
 | NOT IN (...) | String does not exist in a list                              | col_name NOT IN ("D", "E", "F")                              |

-Filter and sort query result of a SQL database
+Filter and sort query result of a SQL database:

 ### `DISTINCT`